x <- 10

 Functions allow you to encapsulate code logic, making it reusable and modular.

-keyword to define your own functions.
+Use the function keyword to define your own functions.

 You can set default values for function arguments.